b4ich3v/Battle_Of_64/README.md

-# DeathSquare Chess Engine

-> **Minimal-STL chess project for Windows**

----
+# Battle Of 64

-## 1  Project Overview
+## **Description**
-DeathSquare is a didactic chess engine and graphical client written in C++ **without the Standard Template Library**.*¹*  The only external code is GDI+ for rendering sprites and a handful of Win32 calls for the window loop.
+"Battle Of 64" is a didactic chess engine and graphical client written in C++.
+The only external code is GDI+ for rendering sprites and a handful of Win32 calls for the window loop.
 It supports:

-* human vs AI & human vs human
+* human vs AI and human vs human
 * adjustable difficulty (depth, search noise, randomised move pool)
 * basic save/load of the current game state (`.dsq`)